RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 title: Trends and patterns in booking activities
 author: Rebeca Apostu
 date: 2020-09-17
+excerpt: Analysis on the effects of COVID-19 on Airbnb travel bookings in Copenhagen.
+Based on a dataset containing 4069 booking records from 1st January 2019 to end July 2020
 hero: images/screenshot-2020-08-18-at-21.21.05.png
 ---
 *This article is based on the MSc.
 Thesis: “Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen”, written by Rebeca Apostu and Aurora Beres.*